nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### Install Aerospike DB

 Log into each host in a single region using SSH and install Aerospike.
-Note some of the comments in the file as these will represent specific changes required for each host.
+There are comments in the file below to remind you about specific changes required for each host.
 Although there are several automation tools available, we will manually configure each of the six nodes to keep things simple and aid learning.

 If you are interested in knowing more about Aerospike, visit the [Developer website](https://aerospike.com/developer/).

-- If you have a license file, also known as a feature file, copy this across to the host.
+- If you have a license key, also known as a feature file, copy this across to the host.
-- SSH into each host machine.
+- SSH into each host machine and run the following.

 EC2 database hosts in Region London 🏴󠁧󠁢󠁥󠁮󠁧󠁿